Struggling to get funding for your business? Crowdfunding could hold the answer to getting your company up and running.

 That’s why Gemma Johnson (founder of MyFamilyClub) and Jane Hopkins (founder of MumsClub) have created a unique campaign to help mums promote their businesses online without spending a fortune.

 Both Gemma and Jane know first-hand the challenges of running a home and a business at the same time, and how crucial they found the support of other mums when they were starting out – which is why they wanted to support other mums who are beginning their own business journeys.
-Read Gemma and Jane's story about how they started their businesses.

 Need help setting up your business?